-15-piece set includes 7 pocket diapers, 7 reusable diaper inserts, and a wet bag to hold dirty diapers until laundry day.
-Reusable diaper inserts are made of an eco-friendly, 4-layer material that sucks up moisture to keep baby's skin dry.
-The outer shell resists moisture and stains, and gathers securely for leak-free protection.
-The snaps adjust to grow with baby from 10 to 33 pounds.
+15-piece set includes 7 pocket diapers, 7 reusable diaper inserts, and a wet bag to hold dirty diapers.
+Reusable diaper inserts are made of an eco-friendly, 4-layer material that sucks up moisture to keep the baby's skin dry.
+The outer shell resists moisture and stains and gathers securely for leak-free protection.

 Not small enough for newborns.
 A handful of parents complained the diapers leaked.

 Suitable for boys and girls, and available in numerous print options.
 Come in several sizes, so options are available for babies weighing about 6 1/2 to 33 lbs.
 Snaps are simple to fasten, making adjustments easy.
 Environmentally-friendly.
 Pack includes 6 diapers and 12 inserts.

 Occasional leaks are possible, but this is a concern with almost any diaper.